A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Proof of the slicing theorem.

-Henceforth, we denote by $\mu$ the Lebesgue measure on the $u$ parameter space.
-We will always be working with a fixed value $v_0$ on the $v$ parameter space, and will suppress the dependence of the measure $\mu$ on the fixed $v_0$, which would be understood from the context.
+\textit{Preliminaries:} We denote by $\mu$ the Lebesgue measure on the $u$ parameter space.
+We will always be working with a fixed value $\Tilde{v}$ on the $v$ parameter space, and will suppress the dependence of the measure $\mu$ on the fixed $\Tilde{v}$, which will be understood from the context.

-We need to show there cannot exist for any fixed $v_{0}$, any subset $U$ of the $u$ parameter space with $\mu(U)>0$ so that
+We need to show there cannot exist for any fixed $\Tilde{v}$, any subset $U$ of the $u$ parameter space with $\mu(U)>0$ so that